Skip to main content

 s.reverse_caps

-Terminal returns the string reversed and uppercased: GNIRTS A TSUJ
+Terminal should return the string reversed and in all caps: GNIRTS A TSUJ

 Extending Another Core Ruby Class